 How to Find a Detox for Benzodiazepine Addiction

 Klonopin and Xanax are currently two of the most common causes of benzodiazepine addiction, but it can also occur as a result of other substances such as lorazepam (Ativan), Temazepam, Flunitrazepam (Rohypnol), and Triazolam.
-For all types of benzodiazepine addiction, the best chance of recovery is often an inpatient detox possibly followed by rehab.
+For many people with benzodiazepine addiction, an inpatient detox is an appropriate first step in treatment.

-In order to get the support and resources you need during this delicate transition to recovery, you need to find a suitable detox facility.
-Our team is highly experienced at treatment planning, and we will help you find the program that offers you the best chance of success.
-Call now to find out more about your recovery options.
+In order to get the support and resources you need during this delicate phase of treatment, you may need to find a suitable detox facility.
+Our team is highly experienced at treatment planning, and we may be able to help you find a program that matches your specific needs.
+Call now to find out more about your treatment options.